094459/newsletter-oss-projects/README.md

 [gen-ai-cve-patching](https://aws-oss.beachgeek.co.uk/3vy) This repository introduces an innovative automated remediation pipeline, designed to effectively address vulnerabilities detected by AWS ECR Inspector.
 By leveraging Generative AI through Amazon Bedrock's in-context learning, this solution significantly enhances the security posture of application development workflows.
 The architecture integrates with CI/CD processes, offering a comprehensive and automated approach to vulnerability management.
 The architecture diagram provided illustrates the solution's key components and their interactions, ensuring a holistic vulnerability remediation strategy.(#197)

+**kye**

+[kye](https://aws-oss.beachgeek.co.uk/4br), also known as "Know Your Enemy", is a tool that analyses IAM Role trust policies and S3 bucket policies in your AWS account to identify third-party vendors with access to your resources.
+It compares the AWS account IDs found in these policies against a reference list of known AWS accounts from fwd:cloudsec to identify the vendors behind these accounts.
+Simple to install, the README provides example configurations and instructions on how to get started. (#209)

+**OpenSecOps-Org**

+[OpenSecOps-Org](https://aws-oss.beachgeek.co.uk/4bq) is the repo that holds the various sub projects that are part of [opensecops.org](https://www.opensecops.org/), that provide open source tools and solutions that help you seamlessly integrate into your operations, providing robust security frameworks and operational excellence.
+I have not actually looked at this in detail, but just skimming it looks very comprehensive.
+Split across Foundation that helps you setup your AWS against industry standard good practices, and Soar that looks more at continuous monitoring, automated incident handling and remediation of security issues.(#209)

 **powerpipe**